louispetri/2025_dod_linear_stability/README.md

 and the TPMC package.
 Also make sure that GNU parallel (https://www.gnu.org/software/parallel/) is available in your path.
 Move to the folder cplusplus_code/dune-cutcell/build.
 It should contain an executable src/simulationsscalartransport and a configuration file scalar-transport.ini.
+Unfortunately, the TPMC package relies on some outdated functionality of the numpy package.
+You will need to use a Python version up to 3.11 to install it.

 Inside the folder cplusplus_code/dune-cutcell/build you should execute the scripts cplusplus_code/dune-cutcell/utility/compute-operator-norms.sh and cplusplus_code/dune-cutcell/compute-errors.sh.